-You can use SQL Server Agent for backup jobs scheduling if you are running any of the SQL Server commercial editions since free SQL Express does not have Agent feature.
+You can use SQL Server Agent for backup jobs scheduling if you are running any of the SQL Server commercial editions.
+A free SQL Express does not have Agent feature.

-Note: we will use T-SQL scripts as examples.
-You can test them using Query Analyzer in SQL Management Studio, or use as a backup step in SQL Agent.
-Please do not forget to enable SQL Agent, since it is disabled by default.
-Just find it in navigation tree of SQL Management Studio, right-click, and choose Start.
+For this article, we will use T-SQL scripts as examples.
+You can test them using Query Analyzer in SQL Server Management Studio, or use them as a backup step in SQL Server Agent.
+You will also need to enable SQL Server Agent, since it is disabled by default.
+You can enable it by opening the navigation tree for SQL Server Management Studio, right-clicking and choosing Start.

-First of all, we suggest creating virtual “backup devices” in SQL Agent, allowing you to easily distribute the data of several tasks to files.
-SQL uses a “devices” concept for any backup job, and you can use the files on a disk drive, tape drives, etc. as a “device”.
-If using a disk drive, you can create a separate logical device for any file, and this file can include multiple backups.
+We suggest creating virtual “backup devices” in SQL Server Agent, which allow you to distribute the data from several tasks into files.
+SQL uses a “devices” concept for any backup job, and you can use the files on a disk drive, tape drives, etc. as a “device.”
+If you are using a disk drive, you can create a separate logical device for any file, and this file can include multiple backups.

 USE TestDB ; GO EXEC sp_addumpdevice 'disk', 'full_backups', 'C:\BackupRepository\sql_full.bak' ; GO

 Type necessary job name and go to the Steps tab.
-You will find generated script here - click Edit to review:
+You will find generated script here.

-You can modify the script if necessary - here is a quick options description:
+Modify the script if necessary - here is a quick description of the options:

-- diff_backups - replace with one or more previously created devices.
-If one of them will be full or unavailable - SQL will use the rest.
+- "diff_backups" - replace with one or more previously created devices.
+If one of them is full or unavailable, SQL will use the others.